 Yes.
-Jesuit is prepared to offer an iPad to every new student; however, a student may choose to decline the Jesuit iPad in favor of using a personal 32-GB iPad Air or iPad Mini, providing it is in good working condition and runs all Jesuit issued/required apps.
+Jesuit is prepared to offer an iPad to every new student; however, a student may choose to decline the Jesuit iPad in favor of using a personal iPad, providing it is in good working condition and runs all Jesuit issued/required apps.
 Students using personal iPads must abide by Jesuit’s iPad Acceptable Use Policy (below) and attend both an iPad Distribution night and iPad training.
 Students may elect to Opt Out of receiving an iPad when registering for Jesuit.
 There is no financial incentive to opting out of receiving a Jesuit iPad.

 Can my son use a device other than an iPad?

 Students will be required to have their iPad with them throughout the academic day.
 Students may choose to bring another device as well; its use will be up to individual teacher discretion.

 How will my son learn how to use his iPad?
 Who will be training him, and when?